9 Reasons to Throw Out Your Canola Oil and What to Use Instead

 Is canola oil good for you?
 It’s a question nutritionists and food industrialists have been debating for decades.
-The controversy dates back to the 1950s, when the FDA banned rapeseed oil because of its negative effects on the heart, liver and kidney.
-Before getting into that, you need to first understand what canola oil is, how it’s created and how that impacts your health.
+The controversy dates back to the 1970s, when it became a replacement for rapeseed oil, which was found to have negative health effects.
+Before we go too deep on that, let’s dive into what canola oil is, how it’s produced and how those production processes impact your health.

 What is canola oil?

-All of this led to an increased demand for canola oil.
+All of this led to one thing: an increased demand for canola oil.

-GMOs and pesticides: As production of canola grew exponentially, growers needed a way to protect their crop.
-In 1995, agricultural giant Monsanto developed Roundup-Ready canola (Brassica napus) plants that were bio-engineered to tolerate to glyphosate, the active ingredient in its weedkiller.
-This meant farmers could liberally douse their GMO canola crops in glyphosate to kill off weeds without harming their crops.
+As production of canola exponentially grew, growers needed a way to protect their crops.
+In 1995, agricultural giant Monsanto developed Roundup-Ready canola (Brassica napus) plants that were bio-engineered to survive glyphosate, the active ingredient in the weedkiller Roundup.
+This allowed farmers to douse their canola crops in glyphosate to kill off weeds without harming their crops.

 Hexane solvent extraction is by far the cheapest and most efficient way to extract canola oil.
-After grinding the seed to a paste, hexane is used to extract the oil, which is then heated to 212 degrees fahrenheit and then bleached to create a lighter-colored final product.
+After grinding the seed to a paste, hexane is used to extract the oil, which is heated to 212 degrees Fahrenheit and then bleached to create a lighter-colored final product.
 These manufacturing processes leave the oils damaged, creating higher levels of oxidation and trans fat content.
-All refined vegetable oils go through this so-called deodorization, creating trans fat in the process.
+All refined vegetable oils go through a process called deodorization, which creates trans fats.

 Canola oil and its health risks

-Most canola oil these days is partially hydrogenated which creates trans fat in the final oil product.
-The FDA allows for the oil to be claimed as trans fat free at levels below 0.5g/serving, but even the smallest amounts of trans fat raise bad cholesterol (LDL) and lower good cholesterol (HDL).
+Most canola oil is partially hydrogenated, which yields trans fat in the final oil product.
+The FDA allows canola oil to be claimed as “trans-fat free” if its trans fat levels are below 0.5g/serving, but even the smallest amounts of trans fat raise “bad” cholesterol (LDL) and lower “good” cholesterol (HDL).

 According to Shanahan, consuming too much canola oil and other refined vegetable oils results in cellulite.
-“We can actually see what happens when our fat is more liquid and more inflammatory [from vegetable oils including canola].
+“We can actually see what happens when our fat is more liquid and more inflammatory.
 That inflammation is breaking down the supporting collagen structure.
-That cellulite fat, instead of having three layers of collagen support, has only two layers of collagen support.
-That’s in one dimension.
-In another dimension, there’s up-and-down supports as well, and cellulite fat has fewer of those collagen supports as well.
-It’s much more flimsy, and that’s why it dimples.
+That cellulite fat, instead of having three layers of collagen support, has only two layers of collagen support … It’s much more flimsy, and that’s why it dimples.
 That flimsiness is a direct reflection of how the inflammation erodes away the collagen,” says Shanahan.

-A recent study fed stroke-prone, hypertensive mice canola oil for a period of 25 days to see how it affected their health.
-Canola oil reduced their antioxidant status, lowered glutathione production (the body’s master antioxidant that flushes toxins from the body), and increased plasma lipid levels, all of which are gateways to cardiovascular disease.
+A 2011 study fed stroke-prone, hypertensive mice canola oil for a period of 25 days to see how it affected their health.
+Canola oil reduced their antioxidant status, lowered glutathione production (the body’s master antioxidant that flushes toxins from the body) and increased plasma lipid levels, all of which are gateways to cardiovascular disease.